GeoBrodas/linksnap/README.md

-### DevTree - The LinkTree for developers
+### Linksnap - The LinkTree for developers

 ---

-#### What's DevTree?
+#### What's Linksnap?

-DevTree is a LinkTree alternative for developers to showcase their activity across different platforms like GitHub, Hashnode, Dev.to.
+Linksnap is a LinkTree alternative for developers to showcase their activity across different platforms like GitHub, Hashnode, Dev.to.

 #### ✨ Features